top of page

 Emotional and Social Well-being

 Water environments also have a strong social component.
 They’re often gathering places where people come together, promoting social interaction and community connection.
 This can enhance feelings of belonging and support, which are crucial for emotional well-being.
-I am a member of a Men’s Cold Water Swim Group in the Lake District.
+I am a member of Blue Mind Men a Men’s Cold Water Swim Group in the Lake District.
 We come together to swim, dip, dive, laugh and talk - all without judgment.
 It’s like finding a tribe - and that’s really important for us men!

 Finally, the sheer beauty of blue spaces can uplift our spirits.
 The aesthetic pleasure that comes from looking at water is linked to increased feelings of joy and a reduction in negative emotions.
 It's almost like nature’s own version of art therapy.